jamaltoutouh/jamaltoutouh.github.io/_posts/publications/2019-07-17-gecco-presentation.md

 ****

-Last week We [GECCO 2019](https://gecco-2019.sigevo.org/ "GECCO 2019") was held in Prague and my colleagues from ALFA went there to present some of our exiting research about evolutionary computation.
+Last week [GECCO 2019](https://gecco-2019.sigevo.org/ "GECCO 2019") was held in Prague and my colleagues from ALFA went there to present some of our exiting research about evolutionary computation.

 A paper about our **Mustangs** framework, which is one of the pillars on which NeCOL is based, was accepted as full paper to be presented in this event.